.NET HELP

 What is a Console Window?

-The console is a window in the operating system where users may enter text such as hello world string using the computer keyboard in the new or same line and view text output from the computer terminal to interact with the system or a text-based console application.
+The console is a window in the operating system where users may enter text such as a "hello world" string using the computer keyboard in the new or same line and view text output from the computer terminal to interact with the system or a text-based console application.
 For instance, under the Windows operating system, MS-DOS instructions may be entered into a console known as the Command Prompt window.
 Applications that read and write characters to the console are supported fundamentally by the Console class.
 In this article, we are going to use the WriteLine method within static void main in C#.

 How to use C# WriteLine